 Caution is advised when consuming alcohol with Cilaheart 5 Tablet.
 Please consult your doctor.

 CONSULT YOUR DOCTOR

-Information regarding the use of Cilaheart 5 Tablet during pregnancy is 9999999.
+Information regarding the use of Cilaheart 5 Tablet during pregnancy is unavailable.
 Please consult your doctor.

 CONSULT YOUR DOCTOR

-Information regarding the use of Cilaheart 5 Tablet during breastfeeding is 9999999.
+Information regarding the use of Cilaheart 5 Tablet during breastfeeding is unavailable.
 Please consult your doctor.

 Cilaheart 5 Tablet may cause side effects which could affect your ability to drive.